 For protection against direct contact with high voltage live parts, the protection degree IPXXB shall be provided.

+The assessment shall be conducted in accordance with paragraph 4 of Annex 5.

-In addition, for protection against electrical shock which could arise from indirect contact, the resistance between all exposed conductive parts and the electrical chassis shall be lower than 0.1 ohm when there is current flow of at least 0.2 ampere.
+In addition, for protection against electrical shock which could arise from indirect contact, the resistance between all exposed conductive parts of electrical protection barriers/enclosures and the electrical chassis shall be lower than 0.1 Ω and the resistance between any two simultaneously reachable exposed conductive parts of electrical protection barriers/enclosures that are less than 2.5 m from each other shall be less than 0.2 Ω when there is current flow of at least 0.2 A. This resistance may be calculated using the separately measured resistances of the relevant parts of electric path.

 This requirement is satisfied if the galvanic connection has been made by welding.
+In case of doubt or the connection is established by mean other than welding, measurements shall be made by using one of the test procedures described in paragraph 4 of Annex 5.

 5.2.2.1.4.
 Isolation resistance